Palliative care in Australia

 In a hospital

-Generally, palliative care you receive in a public hospital will be covered by Medicare, although complementary therapies, additional medications and extra equipment costs may have to come out of your pocket or a private health fund.
+Generally, palliative care you receive in a public hospital will be covered by Medicare, although complementary therapies, additional medications and extra equipment costs may have to come out of your pocket.
+In a private hospital, private hospital insurance can help you cover the cost of palliative care.

 At home